Sai-prakash15/City_Media_Assign/README.md

 2. npm install
 3. npm start
 4. Visit localhost:3000/ to interact with the application.

-(To navigate back from movie screen rely on browser back button)
+(To navigate back from Movie Info screen to Home Screen rely on browser back button)